 Sauce Labs has also published an Insights API so you can build a custom dashboard with views that are specific to your test strategy.

 Access the Insights menu from the left-side navigation menu of our web app.
-From here, you have access to the five primary views of your test data.
+From here, you have access to the six primary views of your test data.

-The Errors tab shows the total number of errors across the execution of all tests in the filter for either Virtual Cloud or Real Devices along with a graph depicting the error rate over time.
-Below, there is a breakdown of each error with the number of times it occurred in the period, which you can click any error to see the list of tests in which it occurred.
+The Errors tab shows the total number of errors across the execution of all tests in the filter for either Virtual Cloud or Real Devices, along with a graph depicting the error rate over time.
+Below, there is a breakdown of each error with the number of times it occurred in the period, and you can click any of them to see the list of tests in which it occurred.

 At the top of each page in the Insights interface is a set of properties by which you can filter the data shown on that page.
 As you specify values for each property, the setting is shown below the filters bar and the data on the page refreshes to reflect the applied filters.